geeksesi/MyOs/README.md

 # MyOs
-it's configure about some tools on my Os (current Xfce+Ubuntu 19.10)
+it's configure about some tools on my Os (current Xfce+Ubuntu 20.10)

+# Shell
+fish shell